 Businesses in these industries constantly require skilled compliance officers who can execute the procedures and sustain policies.

 Working in compliance allows you numerous opportunities to advance in your career.
 You can either get promoted into a more senior position like Compliance Coordinator or Compliance Manager within your current business or in another industry or switch to a different role.

-As you develop skills and knowledge about all business units, you can take up similar roles such as a work health and safety officer, auditor, C-suite, or executive board positions, such as Chief Executive Officer or Chief Operations Manager.
+You can take up similar roles as you develop skills and knowledge about all business units.
+These include work health and safety officer, auditor, C-suite, or executive board positions, such as Chief Executive Officer or Chief Operations Manager.

-Many Compliance officers even specialize in a specific regulatory area to better identify sources of risk.
-They can advance their learning to design and develop control systems to prevent malpractice or mistakes that can harm organizational health.
+Many Compliance officers even specialise in a specific regulatory area to better identify sources of risk.
+They can advance their learning to design and develop control systems to prevent malpractice or mistakes that harm organisational health.